 As a church, we strive to lead with clarity, compassion, and care.
 In many faith communities today, human sexuality, gender identity, and marriage have created deep divides.
 Too often, a lack of clarity on these matters has contributed to a landscape of confusion and pain - sometimes resulting in trauma, exclusion, and heightened rates of depression and suicidality.
 This statement seeks to describe the discernment of our leadership.

 We practice UNITY IN CHRIST and JUSTICE as an expression of the way of Jesus.
-This “third way” allows space for differing theological perspectives while remaining grounded in God’s love and Christ’s prayer for unity (John 17).
+This “third way” allows space for differing theological perspectives as we seek God’s love and truth (John 17).

 Where there are theological differences:

-• We lead with respect for one another and practice humility, grace, and empathy over absolute agreement and certainty.
+• We lead with respect for one another and practice humility, grace, and empathy over absolute agreement.

 • We prioritize safety and belonging for LGBTQ+ individuals so that they are seen, safe, and secure.